Artificial Intelligence Closes In On the Work of Junior Lawyers

 Re: (Score:2)

+> I have to assume they were all specialized and trained in different fields of law, like medical doctors.
+What else could explain the difference

+The U.S. law firm assessed how deep their client's pockets were and assign the right number of lawyers to extract the maximum amount of money without getting fired or sued themselves.

-Same Thing In Engineering (Score:2, Interesting)
+Same Thing In Engineering (Score:3, Interesting)

 This has been happening in engineering for some time now and combined with outsourcing the result is that companies are becoming increasingly top-heavy with lots of senior engineers while we hire less and less new graduates as the work that they used to cut their teeth on just isn't there anymore.
-It always gets billed as "freeing us up to do more interesting stuff" but the truth is that it ends up decreasing how many engineers a firm really needs while creating a barrier to entry for newer engineers as the
+It always gets billed as "freeing us up to do more interesting stuff" but the truth is that it ends up decreasing how many engineers a firm really needs while creating a barrier to entry for newer engineers as the bottom rungs of the ladder keep getting sawn off.

 This is gonna get real ugly (Score:5, Insightful)